Rob Goraieb: Biography

 Goraieb got his start with Gleaming Spires, the band for Sparks, performing on Gleaming Spires' record, Funk For Children (released on the Posh Boy Records/Vodka Label).
 Gleaming Spires is best known for their hit song, "Are You Ready for the Sex Girls?”

 He was also a founding member of Clash of Symbols.
 Goraieb co-wrote two records, the E.P.
 Sunday Is An Altogether Different Proposition (IceHouse Records/Tone Box Records) and the full-length CD Begging at the Temple Gate Called Beautiful (Brainstorm Artists International/Tone Box Records), featuring Mike Stand of the Altar Boys.

 Rob Goraieb also recorded and toured with King Holiday and Just Plain Big (Double Deuce/Caroline Records).

 In 2011, Goraieb released the single Underground.
-In 2021, he released the single Many Are The Trials and in 2022, he released the single Go With You both on Mint Jelly Records.
+In 2021, he released the single Many Are The Trials.
+In 2022, he released the single Go With You.
+And in 2025, Goraieb released the full-length album Antenna.

+All of these releases were on the Australian record label Mint Jelly Records.

 Goraieb is now focused on songwriting for TV and film.